 Other teens in the room will be in the same boat so you’ll know you’re not alone, so if your friends want to meet up and study a certain topic, it can really help to hear other people your age explaining a topic they understand while balancing out each other's strengths and weaknesses.
 In this day and age, you can always organise a group videocall study session!

 Don't forget you can also ask questions in online forums, use free online lesson resources and watch some explainer videos as a quick break.
-Sherpa has free GCSE Maths videos from our experienced tutors and teachers.
-Don't hesitate to contact any of them for further help so you can get around that topic you just can't quite understand alone.
+Sherpa also has experienced tutors and teachers, so don't hesitate to contact any of them for further help so you can get around that topic you just can't quite understand alone.
 They are professional educators after all!

 You’ve done all you can to prepare for your mocks.
 There’s nothing more to do now but to give yourself a break.
 On exam day, focus on making yourself feel relaxed and comfortable.
 Eat a healthy breakfast, and wear comfortable clothes.
 Schedule a 20-minute walk.